Bone Fracture Claims

 There’s no arguing with the black and white x-ray image of a fractured bone.
 Unlike soft-tissue injuries which are difficult to prove, “hard” injuries like bone fractures are nearly indisputable.

-The assessment of compensation for sever multiple injuries is personal to the individual and the amount of compensation depends on the individual circumstances of the claimant.
+The assessment of compensation for severe multiple injuries is personal to the individual and the amount of compensation depends on the individual circumstances of the claimant.
 It involves looking at all aspects of the claimant’s life – in the home, at work, leisure and sporting activities – to build a picture of how their life would have progressed without the injuries compared to how it will progress with the consequences of their multiple fracture injuries.

 The process of assessing and valuing claims for multiple fractures can seem intrusive.
 Inevitably, however, with multiple fractures every aspect of the claimant’s life is affected and the consequences for the future need to be considered carefully.
 Such as loss of earnings or earning capacity, the need for care and assistance with running the home or looking after the garden as well as, possibly, the need for special equipment and/or future medical treatment.